 The second step is control of infection, the driving force in the formation of struvite stones.

-Lastly, if the first two steps fail or if the type of stone is not responsive to the first two options, veterinary medicine offers few solutions, culminating in surgical removal.
+Lastly, if the first two steps fail or if the type of stone is not responsive, veterinary medicine offers few solutions.

 Surgical removal may be necessary.